JakeLockhart/LabScripts/README.md

 Scripts for Drew Lab by Jake Lockhart

 ## Arduino
 - **ETLController_SG**: Control the imaging plane of the electric tuneable lens based on a TTL pulse.
-Original created by S. Garborg.
+Created by S. Garborg.
-- **ETLandEOM_Controller**: Modulate the X3 laser intensity in response to a TTL pulse
+- **ETLandEOM_Controller-DUE**: Control both the electric tuneable lens and electric optic modulator via an Arduino Due to modulate laser intensity & imaging depth simultaneously.

 ## Functions
 - **Zap**: Clear window and close all figures